 By walking outside during our sessions, we can incorporate nature and movement directly into therapy.
 This can be helpful for those who want to be physically active and who find a natural environment supportive for the therapeutic process.

-While physical activity and being outdoors has many health benefits, the privacy of an office can also be beneficial.
-Sometimes people feel more comfortable in an office setting, or find that sitting helps them focus inwardly more than walking.
+While physical activity and being outdoors has many health benefits, walk and talk therapy is not always appropriate.
+Sometimes people feel more comfortable meeting in a completely private setting, or find that sitting helps them focus inwardly more than walking.
 We can assess together what would be best for you at any given time.